 Ask Our Doctors a Question... (click to show)

 Dry eyes are caused by many factors.
 If you know you have dry eyes, try to pay attention to what makes them feel better or worse.
 For example, do not blow your hair dryer directly towards your eyes.
 Add moisture to the air with a humidifier.
 Use eye protection outdoors like wrap around sunglasses or other protective eyewear.
-Be mindful of changes in your environment (traveling).
+Be mindful of changes in your environment such as traveling.
 Position your computer screen below eye level.
 Stop smoking and avoid smoky areas.
-Supplement with lubricating eye drops and Omega 3 (orally).
+Supplement with Omega 3 and use lubricating eye drops.

 Causes Of Dry Eyes